Alejandrorr572/ai-sweeper/README.md

 Opening a safe cell → small positive reward

-Flagging a mine -> small positive reward
+Flagging a mine -> small negative reward (Update, may block flag actions since the ai uses safe but unoptimal paths where it flags the whole board so it can't lose but neither win).

 Hitting a mine → strong negative reward